MurmurationsNetwork/MurmurationsNodeWP/readme.txt

 Contributors: geoffturk, twang443
 Donate link: https://opencollective.com/murmurations
-Tags: murmurations, network, regenerative economy, map Requires at least: 6.0.5
+Tags: murmurations, network, regenerative economy, map Requires at least: 6.4.2
-Tested up to: 6.2.2
+Tested up to: 6.4.2
 Stable tag: 1.0.0
-Requires PHP: 7.4
+Requires PHP: 8.0
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Generate a profile for your organization and share it in the Murmurations network
+Generate a profile for your organization, yourself or an offer/want and share it in the Murmurations network

 == Description ==

+This plugin enables you to publish information about yourself or your organization to the Murmurations network, modify that data as it changes, and ultimately remove it when it is no longer relevant.
+Data aggregators can discover your information through the Murmurations index and add it to their maps and directories if it is relevant to the type of information they aggregate.

 Murmurations is a distributed data sharing network built to help connect regenerative economy projects and organizations and make them visible to the world and each other.